alberthdev/spasm-ng/README.md

 If building without app signing support (see *Building* in this document), GMP and OpenSSL are not required.

+To run the tests, you will also need Python 3.1+.
+Versions below Python 3.1 will not work!

 Building
 --------
 On Windows, simply build with the included Visual Studio project file.